Tay Street and Shore Road's Super Sewer

 Shore Road Traffic Management

-The diversion for Shore Road is south via Friarton before turning right onto Edinburgh Road and following this towards the city centre, while the alternative exit route for HGVs only is still in operation via the roadway at the southern edge of the Lesser South Inch and will be in place until the end of the project.
+The alternative route for HGVs only is still in operation via the roadway at the southern edge of the Lesser South Inch and will remain in place until the end of the project.

 Pedestrian and cycle access will be maintained, including access to Moncrieffe Island via the railway bridge.